tkaszuba/consulting/README.md

 # consulting
-Various interesting things done on projects
+Various interesting things done on projects.
+More information available in the [wiki](https://github.com/tkaszuba/consulting/wiki)

 ## functional programming
 Presentation on functional programming in Ruby